Bao Xu

-Bao Xu is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "God of Death", he ranks 60th among the 108 Stars of Destiny and 24th among the 72 Earthly Fiends.
+Bao Xu is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "God of Death", he ranks 60th among the 108 Heroes and 24th among the 72 Earthly Fiends.

 Background

-Bao Xu is ugly-looking with a face shaped and colored like the bottom of a wok, fierce bulging eyes and lips like those of a wolf.
-His voice is thunderous and terrifying.
-Bao, a skilled fighter who uses a broad-bladed sword, is nicknamed "God of Death" as he likes to kill and plunder.
-He leads a bandit gang on Mount Deadwood (枯樹山) in Kouzhou (寇州; believed to be present-day Guan County, Shandong).
+The novel describes Bao Xu as an ugly-looking man with a face like the bottom of a wok, fierce bulging eyes and lips like those of a wolf, and a thunderous and terrifying voice.
+Nicknamed "God of Death" for his plundering and murderous ways, he is a highly-skilled fighter who uses a broad-bladed sword in combat.
+He leads a small band of outlaws at Deadwood Hill (枯樹山) in Kouzhou (寇州; present-day Guan County, Shandong).